 We’ve also shifted from Daily Trading mode to a smart DCA trading mode in the chatgpt profile.
 The previous mode was no longer suited to the current market, hence we updated it to DCA trading mode to develop more accurate sell orders following a chatgpt entry signal.

 Additionally, we’ve introduced a new prompt setting.
 You can now ask chatgpt with pure candle history (without any TA indicator) and include the number of candles you want.

-Special thanks to @KidCharlemagne, an active member of our OctoBot Discord community (opens in a new tab), for helping with the complete refactor of the trading view configuration guide (opens in a new tab).
-It's clearer now, with ample examples.
+Special thanks to @KidCharlemagne, an active member of our OctoBot Discord community, for helping with the complete refactor of the TradingView configuration guide.
+It’s clearer now, with ample examples.